 - General weakness

-Of course, not all elders develop these problems and then again, some will end up with a combination of these.
-No matter what is causing the problems in mobility – the safety measures to modify the home are the same.
+Of course, not all older adults develop these problems and then again, some will end up with a combination of these.
+No matter what is causing the problems in mobility – the safety measures to modify the type of flooring in the home are the same.

 - Keep the carpet pile short so that it won’t get caught on a cane, walker, foot, etc.